 In comparison to other similar volunteer trips, we have kept our trip fees quite low.
 We do this to ensure that more volunteers can participate and also to show that we are not running a volunteer business, but do invite volunteers to come see and participate in the work with.
 We do hope that in return, volunteers do not forget what they have seen, and appreciate the low trip fees by supporting the organization in some way, should they find the work they were a part of worthy.

 All trip fees are due one month before the volunteer plans to arrive.
 Use one of these methods to send in your trip fees and please contact us to secure your spot before sending in funds.
 We have a 10 counselor per week limit unless members of a group plan to sleep in alternative locations of the building to be able to fit more counselors.
 In order to hold your spot, please send in a $100 deposit as soon as you are committed to coming.
 This deposit is non-refundable but is taken out of your total trip fees.
 Remaining funds are due one month before your arrival date.

 Where will voluteers stay?
-Volunteers stay in the same building where our fair trade art shop is located, which is next to a batey community where most of the students live.
-There is a fenced in yard area and secure iron door.
-Meals will be cooked for volunteers at the building.
+Volunteers stay in a house close to a batey community where most of the students live.
+It is a secure and friendly place with great staff.
+Meals are cooked for volunteers at the building.

-Volunteers of both programs should be prepared to stay in bunks with a shared bathroom that does not have hot water.
+Volunteers of both programs should be prepared to stay in bunks with a shared bathroom.
 Volunteers should also be prepared to live fairly conservatively with both water and electricity.